Selected Websites for Teacher Education Students

 ALA Great Web Sites for Kids

-Selected by a committe of children's librarians from the American Library Association.
+Selected by a committee of children's librarians from the American Library Association.

 Create videos and presentations for your classroom using images, video clips, music, and text.
 Educators can apply for a free account.